Activity note: Check-in available from 3:00 p.m.

 Breakfast: Hotel buffet.

-Morning: This morning, we will enjoy a lecture on Southwest cuisine from a local expert.
-We then board the motorcoach for a short ride out to the home and studio of Dr. Lois Ellen Frank, a renowned chef and anthropologist who will do a presentation on local foods from her James Beard award-winning cookbook, "Foods of the Southwest Indian Nations."
+Morning: This morning, we'll board the motorcoach and ride out to the home and studio of Lois Ellen Frank, a renowned chef and anthropologist who will do a presentation on local foods from her James Beard award-winning cookbook, "Foods of the Southwest Indian Nations."

 Lunch: A delicious plated meal hosted by Red Mesa Cuisine.